martijnkoopman/Partyagenda-Android/README.md

 # Partyagenda - Harder Styles for Android

-Partyagenda - Harder Styles is an Android app.
-It provides an overview of all populair parties in the Harder Styles.
+Partyagenda - Harder Styles provides an overview of all populair parties in the Harder Styles.
 It is the ideal party agenda for fans of hardstyle and hardcore.

 Music genres: hardstyle, hardcore, raw hardstyle, early hardcore, happy hardcore, early rave, frenchcore, jump & freestyle.